 The virus that causes COVID-19 can cause intense infection and inflammation in the body.
 This can place more stress on the body of people who live with other health conditions such as autoimmune disorders.
 That increases their risk for serious complications from COVID-19 and decreases their ability to fight an infection like COVID-19.

 Most people who take medications to suppress their immune systems are considered at least somewhat immunocompromised.
-This means your immune system is impaired and is less able to fight infections.
+This means your immune system is less able to fight infections.
 It is especially important that you take precautions to avoid a COVID-19 infection.

-Keep at least a 30-day supply of your medications and contact your physician if you need refills.
-To refill your prescription, you can limit exposure to the virus by using a mail-order service or drive-thru pharmacy, or have a caregiver pick up your medication.
+Keep at least a 30-day supply of your medications.
+If you need a refill, call your physician or send a request through MyNM.
+While refilling your prescription, you can limit exposure to COVID-19 by using a mail-order service or drive-thru pharmacy.
+Or, have a caregiver pick up your medication.

-Continue taking your medications as prescribed by your physician.
-Do not stop any of your medications without discussing this with your physician.
+You should continue taking your medications as prescribed by your physician.
 If you receive regular infusions to treat your autoimmune disorder, talk to your physician about what is best for you.

-If you have COVID-19 symptoms such as a fever, cough, sore throat or shortness of breath, call your physician for guidance.
+If you have COVID-19 symptoms such as a fever, cough, sore throat or shortness of breath, you should be tested for COVID-19.
+Learn about your testing options in the COVID-19 Resource Center at nm.org/covid19.
+If positive for the virus, you should contact your treating physician to see if you are a candidate for COVID-19 treatment.

 The answer depends on many factors.
 Follow guidelines from the CDC.